gernot-ohner/ohner-dev/_posts/this-website.md

   url: '/assets/blog/this-website/cover.jpg'
 ---

-# Using Next.js and Vercel to build this website
 Yes, this very website.
 As it says in the footer, I built it using Next.js and Tailwind CSS and hosted it on Vercel.